-This workshop will present a new approach to nutrition which will explain why we find it so hard to follow nutritional advice in modern food environments that work against our biology.
-Armed with a new understanding of our biology, we will combine this with the psychology to deliver approaches for nutritional behaviour change.
+Traditional approaches to nutrition in Australia are failing.
+This workshop will present a new approach to nutrition and explain why we find it so hard to follow nutritional advice when modern food environments exploit and work against our biology.
+Armed with this understanding, we will discuss methods to deliver nutritional behaviour change.

 Title: Doing nutrition better: A fresh approach

-The second part of the day will be led by Margaret Allman-Farinelli, Professor of Dietetics, and her session will provide the audience with a practical approach to incorporating behaviour change techniques to support individuals for positive change to their diets and healthy habit formation.
-Furthermore it will show you how to harness technology to deliver individual nutrition behaviour change programs to large numbers of people.
+The second part of the day will be led by Margaret Allman-Farinelli, Professor of Dietetics and Charles Perkins Centre Project Node Leader.
+Her session will provide a practical approach to incorporating behaviour change techniques to support healthy habit formation.
+She will discuss how to harness technology to deliver individual nutrition behaviour change programs to large numbers of people.

-Whether you are interested in improving your skills in face-to-face counselling or in using or designing websites and apps to reach a larger community, this program will offer a real world and interactive approach.
+Whether you are interested in your own diet, developing skills in face-to-face counselling or in using or designing websites and apps to reach a larger community, this program will offer new insight and a real world and interactive approach for implementing it.

 This is one of the most popular workshops at the Charles Perkins Centre; make sure you secure your spot.

 Download the program (PDF, 66KB)